psaux-it/nginx-fastcgi-cache-purge-and-preload/readme.txt

 Yes.
 NPP is designed exclusively for Nginx web servers running on Linux.
 It does not work on Apache, shared hosting, or environments where `shell_exec` and `exec` are disabled.

-= Does it require the ngx_cache_purge Nginx module? =
+= Does NPP require the ngx_cache_purge Nginx cache module? =

 No. The `ngx_cache_purge` module is optional.
-When available, NPP uses it as the fastest purge path (HTTP Purge).
+When available, NPP uses it as the first purge path (HTTP Purge).
 If it is not present, NPP automatically falls back to a URL index lookup and then a full filesystem scan.
 Nothing breaks either way.

+Relying on `ngx_cache_purge` module today introduces unnecessary security and stability risks to your server and not recommended.

+* **Unproven Security (Lack of updates)**: The original module project has not been actively maintained for several years.
+It receives no routine security reviews, vulnerability patches, or bug fixes.
+* **Unreliable Codebase (Fragmented availability)**: Because the original project stalled-abandoned, the community has created multiple independent "forks" just to keep it working.
+This fragmentation makes it nearly impossible to guarantee which version is actually secure or fully compatible with your nginx config and version.
+* **Vulnerable Defaults (Outdated system packages)**: Due to the lack of an proven, and trusted release, most Linux distributions default to shipping outdated, decade-old versions of this module.
+These legacy builds lack modern security standards and frequently experience compatibility issues in real-world production scenarios.

 = What server dependencies are required? =